 Few cards are more obviously worth the annual fee than this card.
 If you can use even a fraction of its benefits (which we’ll closely examine in a minute), it is unquestionably worth than its $450 annual fee (see rates and fees).

 Just note that Amex only allows you to receive each of their cards’ welcome bonuses once per lifetime.
 If you’ve opened the Amex Hilton Aspire in the past, you won’t be eligible for its bonus again.

 Also, this is considered a premium travel card.
 You’ll need a credit score over 700 if you plan to apply.

-The Hilton Honors Aspire Card from American Express comes with 150,000 Hilton points after spending $4,000 on purchases in your first three months from account opening.
+The Hilton Honors Aspire Card from American Express comes with 150,000 Hilton points after you spend $4,000 on purchases in your first three months from account opening.
 You can learn more about how to meet the credit card’s minimum spend here.

 We generally consider the median value of a Hilton point to be 0.5 cents.
 So a 150,000-point bonus should net you at least $750 in Hilton hotel stays.
 However, you can receive a lot more value if you know where to use them.